‘Teen Mom 2’ Star Leah Messer’s Pregnancy Pic Causes Mass Confusion On Instagram: Find Out What’s Going On

 For the most part, though, replies either seemed to express confusion and hope that Leah and ex Jeremy Calvert might reunite or overall congratulations.

 As fans are likely aware, the Costa Rica trip that’s seen Victoria become an expectant mother included Leah and co-star Kailyn Lowry.
-The two moms took an extended exotic trip with their total six kids, with social media loving the snaps.
 What appeared less-known amid today’s fans, was that Victoria had tagged along and struck up a bond (and a resulting pregnancy) with a man she met there.

+The MTV franchise’s cast is known for posting joke pregnancy announcements – Kailyn has done it herself this year, with former cast member Jenelle Evans also seen doing it.
+Leah tends not to.
+Her post today was proof that pregnancy announcements from this star are real ones.

 Despite what was clearly a confirmation from Leah that she wasn’t the woman featured in the photos, fans seemed convinced that it might be her.